tfausak/tfausak.github.io/_posts/2016-11-14-parse-and-generate-rocket-league-replays-with-haskell.md

 ```

 I have really enjoyed working on this project.
-I've been able to dive deep into different areas of Haskell.
+It has allowed me to dive deep into different areas of Haskell.
 And in the end I wrote a tool that I use every day to make sense of my replays.
 I hope you like it!